 The establishment of the Psychosocial Section was approved by the WADEM Board of Directors in March 2012.

-To increase the role of psychosocial/disaster mental health specialists in responding to and providing support across the different phases of a disaster.
+To enhance the role of disaster mental health specialists in responding to and providing support across the different phases of a disaster.

 The objectives of the Psychosocial Section are to:

 Any member in good standing of WADEM with expertise or interest in the psychosocial aspects of disasters is eligible to join the section.
 There are no section dues.

 Nominations for the positions of Chair, Chair-elect, and Secretary will open on 1 January of years associated with a meeting of the Congress of the WADEM.
 All nominees must be members in good standing of WADEM and the Section.
 The Nominating Committee will present the slate of nominees to the general membership of the section to vote for the respective candidates via electronic ballot.
 The newly elected officers will then be installed at a Section meeting during the WADEM Congress.
 All elected officers of the Section will hold office for a two-year term, with the possibility of serving one additional term.